willconant/neatjs/README.md

 ### Stricter Syntax ###

-Other than that, JSMint is just JavaScript with stricter syntax rules:
+Other than that, NeatJS is just JavaScript with stricter syntax rules:

 - no implied semicolons
 - if statements and while statements always require curly-braces